-- Location: South west of Loch o'Stenness in Orkney
+- Location: Southwest of Loch openness in Orkney

 - Significance: Monolithic rocks survived for the last 5000 years

 - Best Time to Visit: All through the year

 - Visiting Hours: Daytime

 - How to Reach: By ferry or chartered boat from Kirkwall, Tingwall, Houston, and Stromness; alternatively taxis or rented cars might be used

 Standing Stones of Stenness located in the southwestern portion of Loch openness in Scotland is referred to as ‘Circle of Loda’.
 The four standing megaliths with a stump are the remains of a Neolithic monument consisting of twelve such rocks dating back to around 3000 BC.
 ‘Stenness’ is derived from an Old Norse word meaning ‘stone headland’.

 These twelve stones were arranged in the form of an ellipse, surrounded by an earth bank of the approximate diameter of 44 meters.
 A ditch of depth 2 meters and width 7 meters was cut along the earth embankment.
 At the center of this stone ring lies a stone hearth built of four large slabs.
 Near the hearth two angular slabs with a prone stone complete the arrangement.
 Animal bones from this ditch and cremated human bone pieces, pottery and charcoal from the circle platform have been excavated.
 The four megaliths are about one foot thick and about 16 feet in height.